Formal Verification of Minimax Algorithms: Abstract

 \section{Abstract}

-Using the Dafny verification system, we formally verify a range of minimax search algorithms, including variations with alpha-beta pruning and transposition tables.
-For depth-limited search with transposition tables, we introduce a witness-based correctness criterion and apply it to two representative algorithms.
-All verification artifacts, including proofs and Python implementations, are publicly available. \keywords{ Formal Verification \and Dafny \and Minimax \and Alpha-Beta Pruning \and Depth-limited search \and Transposition Tables. }
+Minimax-based search algorithms with alpha-beta pruning and transposition tables are a central component of classical game-playing engines and remain widely used in practice.
+Despite their widespread use, these algorithms are subtle, highly optimized, and notoriously difficult to reason about, making non-obvious errors hard to detect by testing alone.
+Using the Dafny verification system, we formally verify a range of minimax search algorithms, including variants with alpha-beta pruning and transposition tables.
+For depth-limited search with transposition tables, we introduce a witness-based correctness criterion that captures when returned values can be justified by an explicit game-tree expansion.
+We apply this criterion to two practical variants of depth-limited negamax with alpha-beta pruning and transposition tables: for one variant, we obtain a fully mechanized correctness proof, while for the other we construct a concrete counterexample demonstrating a violation of the proposed correctness notion.
+All verification artifacts, including Dafny proofs and executable Python implementations, are publicly available. \keywords{ Formal Verification \and Dafny \and Minimax \and Alpha-Beta Pruning \and Depth-limited search \and Transposition Tables. }